The only travel service introducing you to Belgrade & Serbia with care and affection!

 "Rich knowledge of the history of Belgrade; very rewarding."

-For the capital city of the mediaeval Serbian state, Belgrade was proclaimed in the early-15th century.
+For the capital of the mediaeval Serbian state, Belgrade was proclaimed in the early-15th century.
 On its acropolis there was once a castle with the ruler's palace, a donjon tower and a drawbridge at the entrance.

 Tour # 5